FINTLabs/fintlabs.github.io/content/adapter/events.md

   1. Accept the event and respond with data.
 The consumer handles the data from the response.
 Other adapters attempting to respond will receive a `410` status from the Provider.
   1. Reject the event.
 The consumer ignores any data from the response.
 Other adapters attempting to respond will receive a `410` status from the Provider.
   1. Ignore the event, assuming another instance is handling it.
 If no other adapter is handling the events, the provider will expire the event after 120 seconds.

+## System health status (`HEALTH`)

+Every FINT Consumer has a health endpoint (`/admin/health`) that clients could `GET` from to request health status.

+Adapters have 30 seconds to respond to this health event.
+The request payload contains an array of health status structures, and the response should contain the same, with one additional element for the status of the adapter.

+The health status structure looks like this:

+    {
+      "component": "adapter",
+      "status": "APPLICATION_HEALTHY",
+      "timestamp": 1571327388028,
+      "time": "2019-10-17T15:49:48.028Z"
+    }

+`timestamp` is in milliseconds since Unix epoch, `time` in ISO 8601.

+`status` should be `APPLICATION_HEALTHY` or `APPLICATION_UNHEALTHY` depending on the state of the back-end application.

 ## Get all instances of a class (`GET_ALL_`_type_)